top of page

 RICS has three different levels of survey.
 These can only be conducted by an RICS-qualified surveyor.

-Reliable and cost-effective, these reports carry the full weight of the Royal Institution of Chartered Surveyors - the industry's most respected authority on surveying.
+Reliable and cost-effective, these reports carry the full weight of the Royal Institution of Chartered Surveyors—the industry's most respected authority on surveying.

 Buying a home

 It's important to remember that your mortgage lender's valuation report is not a survey.
-It merely tells your lender whether or not the property is reasonable security for your loan.
+It merely informs your lender whether the property is reasonable security for your loan.
 An RICS survey will tell you the actual condition of the property.
 That information can be invaluable during price negotiations and help you avoid expensive surprises after moving in.
 There is an option for an RICS Home Survey Level 2 (with valuation), which, as the name suggests, also includes a valuation as a standard part of the service for your purposes.

 Selling a home